itsnotajulius/Java/JavaNote.md

   > To declare bounded type parameter, list the type parameter's name, followed by the `'extends'` , followed by its upper bound

-  > A type parameter is said to be covariant if it has a type constraint that is a subtype of the type parameter.

-  > A type parameter is said to be contravariant if it has a type constraint that is a supertype of the type parameter.

 EG:

 ```java